 Nicotine addiction is a chronic, relapsing brain disorder and although it is the leading cause of preventable premature death in the US, ~20% of adults smoke and among those that try to quit, the majority relapse.Research suggest that nicotine addiction disrupts the working in the brain involved in motivation and reward.
 The overarching goal of this proposal is to utilize clinical neuroscience to investigate the effects of Mindfulness Oriented Recovery Enhancement (MORE) on modifying behavior to help treat nicotine addiction.

-Breath carbon monoxide (CO) can be used as an indicator of recent smoking and is measured by CO monitors.
+Currently recruiting cigarette smokers (any level of smoking) as well as healthy controls for a study comparing breath carbon monoxide (CO) monitors.
+Breath carbon monoxide can be used as an indicator of recent smoking and is measured by CO monitors.
 Breath CO can also be used to determine abstinence from smoking.
 There are several breath CO monitors commercially available, including a next generation model that connects directly to a smartphone and interfaces with a mobile application.
 Given the importance of comparability between different CO monitors, this study involves a comparison between three monitors to assess their agreement in CO readings and detecting abstinence from smoking.
+Participants will present for 10 brief study visits to complete CO breath tests using three different monitors.
+These study visits will last approximately 10-15 minutes.

 The aim is to assess the link between marketing proxies for filter ventilation (product descriptors, packaging) and risk beliefs.
 Ventilation is not directly promoted to consumers; rather its effects are communicated through the use of descriptive terms such as Light, Mild, and Low tar, often linked to lighter colors.
 Since the key terms have been restricted and replaced with others, it is important to determine which factors continue to contribute to false relative risk beliefs.
 We will conduct semi-structured interviews common in marketing research to test the influence of pack